Matias-alt/TiendaOnline-BSALE/README.md

 # Online store-BSALE
-Visit de web app -> https://gallant-villani-227bfe.netlify.app/
+Visit the web app -> https://gallant-villani-227bfe.netlify.app/

 This application shows the products from the BSALE database, connecting to a Rest Api.
-It is developed with html, css, bootstrap and vanilla javascript
+It is developed with html, css, bootstrap and vanilla javascript.
+This app is deployed in Netlify

 The main objective is to show the products and their attributes. validating that if it does not have a discount percentage, it will not be shown and if the product does not have an image, a reference image will be displayed.